 The School of Nursing & Health Studies provides BSN prepared nurses with a doctoral level education that will allow them to become certified advanced practice registered nurses.
 There are full time, full time fas track, and part time plans of study.
 Students applying to the full time and full time fast track plan should not work during the program.
 The graduate studies office sets 9 hours as the full time plan of study.
 Graduate Studies expects a minimum of three hours of class preparation per credit hour per week.
 For example, a three credit hour course will require three hours in class with no less than nine hours of preparation per week.

 The application process is competitive.
 Aspects that are considered for admission, not in specific priority, are your personal statement, GPA, work experience, resume, references, involvement in nursing professional organizations, and the ability for critical thinking.
 Personal interviews may be requested.
-Attendance at the summer institutes is mandatory and part of the curriculum course credit hours.
+Attendance at the clinical institutes is mandatory and part of the curriculum course credit hours.